pytorch/test-infra/torchci/docs/architecture.md

 2. Configure CircleCI to send webhooks to `torchci` (see above).
 This requires admin access to CircleCI. (**NOTE**: Only required if running CircleCI workflows)

-You won't get any of the other goodies listed in "Secondary with paths" above, but other than that, things should work!
+You won't get any of the other goodies listed in "Secondary write paths" above, but other than that, things should work!

 [Build/CI POCs]: https://pytorch.org/docs/master/community/persons_of_interest.html#build-ci